hollinrakedp/DHHardenSystem/README.md

 ## To-Do
 There are a few items I'm looking to possibly add to this module.
 This list is mainly to remind myself and there's no guarantees it'll be added at any point.
 - Invoke-LocalGPO: Copy the exploit protection file to a location on the local system.
 Update the reference to this location in the Win10 STIG before applying the GPO.
-- Invoke-LocalGPO: Check for the LGPO executable.
+- Invoke-LocalGPO: Check for the LGPO executable
-- Invoke-LocalGPO: Allow import of custom PolicyFiles.
+- Invoke-LocalGPO: Allow import of custom PolicyFiles
-- Invoke-HardenSystem: Allow user-supplied values to 'RemoveWinApp' parameter
-- Invoke-HardenSystem: Allow user-supplied values to 'DisableScheduledTask' parameter
 - Invoke-HardenSystem: Add parameter to export the configuration being applied
 - Export of the current system configuration